Maine’s leading employers want you!

 Was the UNE Academy of Digital Sciences a course?
 A certificate program?
 A degree?

 The UNE Academy of Digital Sciences was an innovative learning initiative that offered a set of blended (online and offline) courses designed to help learners at all levels gain professional digital competencies most in-demand by local and national employers.
 The Academy’s collaborating employers were some of Maine’s best-known businesses.
 Learners who completed a course received a UNE certificate of course completion and the opportunity to meet with area employers.

-How long did each course take to complete?
+How long will did each course take to complete?

 Courses were offered within eight-week sessions.
 However, within that window, the courses were designed so that learners could advance at their own pace.
 All the learning material, assessments, and projects for each program were accessible from the first day of each session.
 Learners set their own pace for learning and engagement while receiving support from the Academy.